streetcomplete/StreetComplete/CONTRIBUTING.md

 After joining [main site of the POEditor](https://poeditor.com/projects/) should list StreetComplete for logged in users.

 Before each release, translations are pulled in from POEditor.
+Please, use POEditor for translating.
+Manual changes submitted as Pull Requests will not be merged and do not help the project.

 ## Solving notes